 file that is empty, or uses the terraform

-ruleset without version or source constraint, it returns the following error:
+ruleset without version or source constraint, it can return the following error:

 Failed to initialize plugins; Unrecognized remote plugin message: Incorrect Usage. flag provided but not defined: -act-as-bundled-plugin